 There are areas that affect moving an application to a cloud service, a number of them include time interval implications and scalability factors. take a look at the below steps to make sure workload performance and SLAs are met:

-- Identify and document business transactions and application’s end-to-end flow
+- Identify and document business transactions and the application’s end-to-end flow

 - Identify business SLAs for the business transactions